 Very recently I performed the wedding of friends of mine.
-At the rehearsal reception, I sat next to one of the groomsmen, Dan who works for Apple Computer and deals with the marketing of Apple products.
+At the rehearsal reception, I sat next to one of the groomsmen, Dan, who works for Apple Computer and deals with the marketing of Apple products.

 And just a few weeks ago, I completed an essay about Steve Jobs and Apple, so Dan and I had plenty in common.
-Most especially, the two of us talked how the press and the film accounts of Jobs’ life with his development of the personal computer, the smartphone among many other technologies made him into a cult figure.
+Most notably, the two of us talked about how the press and the film accounts of Jobs’ life with his development of the personal computer, the smartphone among many other technologies made him into a cult figure.

 Among the devices that Jobs used were the large-scale meetings for the Apple sales force — almost revival meetings to announce new products.
-This practice has continued with Tim Cook, his successor and a few weeks ago Cook launched a new line of smartphones.
+This practice has continued with Tim Cook, his successor, and a few weeks ago, Cook launched a new line of smartphones.

 On the other hand, he notes that when reviewers and customers discover a glitch or flaw in the product or the programming, the “surprise and delight” can turn immediately into “shock and disappointment.”

-Not a good thing for any company like Apple.
+Not a good thing for a company like Apple.
 Or think of the way United Airlines had to deal with its customers when a medical doctor was forcibly removed from an airplane seat — at the same time a passenger recorded the incident on video.
 The friendly skies were not so friendly!
 Instead, it was a shocking and disappointing episode requiring immediate attention from United Airlines.
 Back to the gospel!

 So we live in a time when Jesus inspires us with his power to influence our lives for the better.
 But sadly, we have to admit that we also live at a time when revelations about sex abuse in our Church and the past behavior in our society toward women and even young women of high school age can haunt our past.

-Here’s when surprise, delight, and innocence can turn to shock, disappointment and personal stories of pain and suffering.
+Here’s when surprise, delight, and innocence can turn to shock, disappointment, and personal stories of pain and suffering.

-In the Christian context, we come to October when on Thursday we celebrate Francis of Assisi who was such a figure in the 13th Century.
+In the Christian context, we come to October when on Thursday, we celebrate Francis of Assisi, who was such a figure in the 13th Century.
 Francis was the outsider who challenged the Church.